 among them due to bacterial or viral infections.

-Difficulty breathing can involve: difficult breathing, uncomfortable breathing, feeling like you are not getting enough air.
+Difficulty breathing can involve difficulty breathing, uncomfortable breathing, and feeling like you are not getting enough air.
 It is caused by the obstruction of the airways, making it difficult for air to pass into the lungs.

-People who may be suffering from an infectious dental disease are recommended to take this article from Channel Islands Family Dental into consideration and not hesitate to seek prompt attention and learn about the world of oral health.
+People who may be suffering from orofacial infections or dental disease are recommended to take this article from Channel Islands Family Dental into consideration and not hesitate to seek prompt attention and learn about the world of oral health.

-At Channel Islands Family Dental, we will be happy to provide you with all the necessary information to decide the treatment you choose.
-In addition, our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you towards the best treatment to restore your best smile.
+At Channel Islands Family Dental Office, we will be happy to provide you with all the necessary information to decide the treatment you choose.
+In addition, our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you toward the best treatment to restore your best smile.